 - Plan a journey to Vinales – Depending on the time available to visit Cuba, not far from Havana is an amazing area that should definitely be visited: the Valley of Vinales.
 The landscape here is considered by many as the most beautiful in Cuba.
 The journey to Vinales takes about 2.5 hours from Havana and can also be done as a one day trip, either as an organized tour from the local travel agency, or privately using taxi colectivo (shared taxi).
 The landscape of the valley is spectacular, as it blends tropical vegetation with impressive limestone formations called “mogotes”.
 In the area you can visit local farms, tobacco plantations – where you can learn about the tobacco making process, but also natural attractions like caves with underground rivers.

 - Check other attractions and beaches outside Havana – there are also many nice places or beaches to go near Havana, such as the house of Ernest Hemingway (Finca La Vigia) or Santa Maria beach, but we didn’t have more time to see them as we chose to travel further in the country to Trinidad and Varadero.

 Cuba is a genuine and amazing experience and we encourage you to visit more of the country than just Havana.
 For example, located at a 5h journey from Havana, Trinidad is a must see place that will reveal the colonial life of the sugar lords and on the sugar plantations.
+You can read about the Top 10 reasons to visit Trinidad in a separate post.
 So let Havana be the starting point of your Cuban cultural experience and visit this wonderful capital with enough time and patience, because it will exceed your expectations.